PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

   - **Movement timing relation:**

-      - Sequential [When one hand is moving, the other is not.]
-[CRUCIFY, HANDS, FOLD]
+      - "Sequential" should be selected if the hands do not move at the same time; when one hand is moving, the other is not, such as [CRUCIFY, HANDS]
-      - Simultaneous [When one hand is moving (in any way), the other is too.]
+      - "Simultaneous" should be selected if the hands move at the same time; when one hand is moving (in any way), the other is too.
+Further specifications can be made below.
-      - Everything is mirrored / in phase [WHEELCHAIR, STRUGGLE, SINCE, CLAUSE, DRESSER, BOWTIE, CLOUD_1, CORN_3, DECORATE_2, PHOTOGRAPHY, FREE, BOWTIE, MANY, STICKY]
+            - "Everything is mirrored / in phase" should be selected if location, handshape, and orientation are all mirrored/in phase.
+Signs are considered to be mirrored / in phase when both hands have the same specification at the same time; signs are considered to be not mirrored / out of phase when the hands have opposite specifications at the same time; see :ref:`where will this information be?` **edit ref link** for more information.
+Some examples under this category are: [WHEELCHAIR, DRESSER, FREE, BOWTIE]
-      - Everything is mirrored / in phase except (check as many or as few apply):
+            - "Everything is mirrored / in phase except..." should be selected if some components are in phase but at least one component is out of phase.
+The user can check as many as apply to the sign.

-          - Location [BICYCLE, POPCORN, MILK, WINDSHIELD WIPERS, EXPERIMENT, SOCIAL, COMMUNICATION, KSL EVERYTHING, MANY-DIFFERENT-2 (Morgan 2017; Fig. 249)]
+                - "Location" should be selected for signs that are out of phase in terms of location, that is, if the two hands have the opposite specification for location at the same time (e.g., one hand is up while the other is down).
+For a circle, we consider location to be out of phase if the two hands would reach the top of the circle (as defined above) at the *different* times.
+Note that :ref:`global_settings` for absolute vs. relative directions apply here.
+Some signs that fall under this category, keeping in mind a relative horizontal axis, are: [POPCORN, WINDSHIELD WIPERS, EXPERIMENT, MILK_2]

-          - Handshape [POPCORN, MILK]
+                - "Handshape" should be selected for signs that are out of phase in terms of handshape, that is, if the two hands have different hand configurations at a given time.
+Some examples are: [POPCORN, MILK_2]
-          - Orientation [DIE, PAIN, COMPARE]
+                - "Orientation" should be selected for signs that are out of phase in terms of handshape, that is, if the two hands have different orientations at a given time.
+Some examples are: [DIE, PAIN, COMPARE].